pjy612/SteamLauncher/README.md

 ## Main Features

 - **SteamRetriever** _(from v0.0.3)_
-  - In a simple way: it is the one that extracts all the data from steam.
+  - In simple words: it is the one that extracts all the data from Steam.
 - **SteamEmulator** _(from v0.1.5)_
-  - The first time you start the game, the emulator will be downloaded and extracted to the appropriate folder within SteamLauncher.
+  - The first time you start the game, the Steam Emulator will be downloaded and extracted to the appropriate folder within SteamLauncher.
 This feature also includes auto updating of it.
 - **SteamCloud** _(from v0.1.5)_
   - It is not properly as Steam Cloud, the saves game data is not saved on Steam but they are saved all within the folder **"PATH_STEAMLAUNCHER/data/steam_cloud/"** in portable mode or **"%APPDATA%/SteamLauncher/data/steam_cloud/"** in installer mode.
   - Backup and restore is done automatically or manually.